-The Business Degree Programme is managed by a programme leader together with other year tutors as additional support.
+The Business Degree Programme, Foundation Degree Programme and the HNC Programme are each managed by programme leaders together with other year tutors as additional support.

 The principal responsibilities of the Programme Leader are:

 - coordination of programme team meetings;

 - •

 - oversight of administration;

 - production of programme handbook;

 - communication with the External Examiner;

 - liaising with the School for Undergraduate Studies Office, and Student Data Services in respect of registrations and results.